heliguy4599/antlerscript-docs/classes.md

 Note the fact that we must access `radius` via an instance object of the class.

-### Non-Primative Instance Members
+### Non-Primitive Instance Members

 In AntlerScript, instance members may be any type, including other classes or objects.
 It is important to understand that when an instance of a class is constructed, all instance members are constructed uniquely.
 This means that if you declare, say, a List instance member, you will get a new list for each class instance.
 If this List contains items, these items will all be constructed new again for every class instance.
-If a function is being called to supply an instance member with a value, it will be called for every instance.
+If a function supplies an instance member’s value, it will be called separately for every instance.

 ### Instance Functions, aka Instance Methods